canaery/xdflow/docs/tutorials/basic-pipeline.md

 print(score)
 ```

-What `xdflow` handles for you here:
+During cross-validation:

 - trial labels stay attached through every step
-- stateless preprocessing can be reused across folds
+- fold-invariant stateless preprocessing, such as common-average re-referencing and multitaper feature extraction, can be reused across folds
-- stateful steps such as PCA and logistic regression are refit per fold
+- stateful steps such as PCA and logistic regression are cloned and refit per fold
 - predictors read targets from coordinates instead of a separate `y`

 ## 4. Predict on new data